 Urban Climate Resilience, Urban Climate Data, Urban Policy and Planning, Capacity Building

 Project Management, Urban Planning, Climate Resilience, Data management, Capacity building, Multi-sector engagement, Policy advisory

 SCOPE OF WORK

-Lead, Research and Knowledge Management will support the team leader and C-Cube for all activities including mainstreaming of CSCAF and will be responsible for delivery of activities outlined for the center.
+The P4 Lead will support the team leader and C-Cube for all activities including mainstreaming of CSCAF and will be responsible for delivery of activities outlined for the center.

-She/ He will work with other experts and Urban local bodies (ULBs) / Special purpose vehicle (SPVs) or other relevant government agencies, assisting them with completing the tasks outlined within CSCAF.
+The P4 Lead will work with other experts and Urban local bodies (ULBs) / Special purpose vehicle (SPVs) or other relevant government agencies, assisting them with completing the tasks outlined within CSCAF.